Text

 SIMULUS PE-07D-05ICUD-02

 MAP 49 despite 30mL/kg fluids and norepinephrine 0.1 mcg/kg/min.
 Lactate 4.8 (worsening).
 Anuric.
-Septic Shock criteria met: vasopressor-dependent hypotension + lactate ≥4.
+Septic Shock criteria met: vasopressor-dependent hypotension + lactate ≥4 (here 4.8).
 Mr. Al-Fayed's son is at bedside: "Please — is my father dying?
 No one has told us anything."

 S3-C-01 · Simultaneous Crisis Management · D-05 + D-02